On optimal prediction of missing functional data with memory: Introduction

 The most classical example is to assume that $\{t_{ji}\ :\ j=1,\dots,J,; i=1,\dots,N_j\}$ is increasingly dense in $[0,T]$ as $\min_jN_j$ gets larger.
 This will be the case, for example, for regularly observed data (i.e. $t_{ji}=iT/N$, $i=1,\dots,N$ for some $N$) or for dense randomly observed data (i.e. $t_{ji}\sim\mathcal{U}([0,T])$ are i.i.d. uniform random locations in $\mathcal{I}$, with $N_j$ large).
 In such situation, one typically proceeds with standard smoothing techniques, which include classical penalized regression on spline or Fourier basis functions (see \cite{FerVie2006} or \cite{UllFin2013}).
 In the more general setting of sparse functional data (for which $N_j$ is small and $t_{ji}$ are still i.i.d. uniform random variables), one can proceed with estimating the common mean and covariance functions of $(Y^j)_{t\in[0,T]}$ and reconstructing the functions under the normality assumption (see, for example, \cite{Jametal2000} and \cite{Yaoetal2005}).

 Another situation which requires reconstructing the functional observation is the case of \emph{fragmented data}.
 Such data arises in situations where the curves $Y^j$ can not reasonably be observed regularly or randomly in the whole time domain $[0,T]$, but rather on a subinterval (or union thereof) $\Delta_j\subset[0,T]$.
 Each curve is observed, either discreetly or fully, on $\Delta_j$.
 Treated as fragments of a general function, the objective is then to reconstruct $Y^j$ on $[0,T]$.
-Proposals of curve reconstruction include \cite{DelHal2016}, but also \cite{DelHal2013}, in the classification setting or \cite{Lie2013} and \cite{Goletal2014}, for prediction purposes.
-Similarly, reconstructing the covariance operator of $Y$ from fragmented data has been considered in \cite{DesPan2019}, \cite{Deletal2020}, and \cite{Lin-et-al2020}.
+Proposals of curve reconstruction (in the setting described above) include \cite{DelHal2016}, but also \cite{DelHal2013}, in the classification setting or \cite{Lie2013} and \cite{Goletal2014}, for prediction purposes.
+Similarly, reconstructing the covariance operator of $Y$ from fragmented data has been considered in \cite{DesPan2019} and \cite{Deletal2020}.
+Other proposals, building on basis expansions of the covariance operator include \cite{ZhangChen2022,Linetal2021}.
+Finally, \cite{LinWang2022} propose an example of application of such reconstruction for health data.

-There also exist several proposals for \emph{optimal} reconstruction of fragmented data.
-They include \cite{Kra2015}, \cite{LieRam2019} or, more recently, \cite{KneLie2020} and \cite{Jiaoetal2021}.
+There also exists several proposals for \emph{optimal} reconstruction of fragmented data.
+They include \cite{Kra2015}, \cite{LieRam2019} or, more recently, \cite{KneLie2020}.
 In the latter, the authors construct a linear operator $L$ which minimizes the mean squared error loss $\E[\{Y^j_s-[L((Y^j)_{t\in \Delta_j})]_s\}^2]$ at any $s\notin \Delta_j$.
 The estimation of $L$ is based on $\{(Y^j)_{t\in \Delta_j}: j=1,\dots,J\}$.
 Importantly, in all the references above, the reconstruction of $Y^j$ is only possible given the knowledge of the full dataset.

-The approach adopted in this paper builds on the previous literature, in that it aims at providing optimal reconstruction of missing fragments $(Y^j)_{s\notin\Delta_j}$ solely based on $(Y^j)_{t\in\Delta_j}$ in the context of stochastic processes with memory.
+The approach adopted in this paper breaks from the previous literature in that it aims at providing optimal reconstruction of missing fragments $(Y^j)_{s\notin\Delta_j},\ j=1\dots,J$ in the context of stochastic processes with memory.
+The reconstruction does not need to be linear in the observed fragments $(Y^j)_{t\in \Delta_j}$.
+Interestingly, when the covariance structure is known or can be parametrically estimated, the reconstruction can be done on a curve-by-curve basis.
 Throughout, we will assume that the observed set is a union of interval of the form

 More precisely, the problem under consideration is to estimate the conditional expectation $\hat Y^j_s:=\E[Y_s^j|\mathcal{F}^j_\Delta]$, where $Y_s^j$ is a missing value of the function $Y^j$ and $\mathcal{F}_\Delta^j$ is the filtration generated by the observed parts of $Y^j$ itself.
 Note that $(\hat Y^j)_{s\in[0,T]}$ is indeed the optimal $L^2$ reconstruction of $Y^j$ in the sense that it minimizes